Azure enterprise scaffold: Prescriptive subscription governance

 - Virtual networks are container objects for subnets.
 Though not strictly necessary, it is often used when connecting applications to internal corporate resources.

-- Virtual Network Peering enables you to seamlessly connect two or more Azure virtual networks, creating more complex hub & spoke designs or shared services networks.
+- Virtual network peering enables you to seamlessly connect two or more Azure virtual networks, creating more complex hub and spoke designs or shared services networks.

-Use Service tags and Application groups in your network security groups to not only enhance the readability of your rules -which is crucial to understanding impact- but also to enable effective micro-segmentation within a larger subnet, reducing sprawl and increasing flexibility.
+Use service tags and application security groups in your network security groups to not only enhance the readability of your rules—which is crucial to understanding impact—but also to enable effective microsegmentation within a larger subnet, reducing sprawl and increasing flexibility.

 Azure provides you both internal capabilities and third-party capabilities from our extensive partner network that enable you to have an effective security stance.
-More importantly, Microsoft provides best practices and guidance in the form of the Azure Virtual Data Center.
-As you move from a single workload to multiple workloads which leverage hybrid capabilities, the VDC guidance will provide you with "recipe" to enable a flexible, network that will grow as your workloads in Azure grow.
+More importantly, Microsoft provides best practices and guidance in the form of the Azure Virtual Datacenter (VDC).
+As you move from a single workload to multiple workloads that use hybrid capabilities, the VDC guidance will provide you with "recipes" to enable a flexible, network that will grow as your workloads in Azure grow.